 - Constructor.
-At least two constructors should be provided: one that takes the object name string as const char \ (recommended by convention), and another one with no arguments (must be present).
-The two are usually implemented as a single method, with NULL as default name string. - Copy constructor, which must have the following signature for a class X: X(const X&).
-The copy constructor is used whenever an object is duplicated.
-The usual implementation of the copy constructor is to initialize the base class with the name (getName()) of the other object it receives, then call the assignment operator (see below). - Destructor. - Duplication function, x \dup() const.
+At least two constructors should be provided: one that takes the object name string as const char (recommended by convention), and another one with no arguments (must be present).
+The two are usually implemented as a single method, with NULL as default name string. - Copy constructor, which must have the following signature for a class X: X (const X&). - Destructor. - Duplication function, X dup() const.
 It should create and return an exact duplicate of the object.
-It is usually a one-line function, implemented with the help of the new operator and the copy constructor. - Assignment operator, that is, X& operator=(const X&) for a class X. It should copy the contents of the other object into this one, except the name string.
+It is usually a one-line function that delegates to the copy constructor. - Assignment operator, that is, X& operator=(const X&) for a class X. It should copy the contents of the other object into this one, except the name string.
 See later what to do if the object contains pointers to other objects.

-If your class contains other objects subclassed from cownedObject, either via pointers or as data member, the following function should be implemented:
+If your class contains other objects subclassed from cOwnedObject, either via pointers or as a data member, the following function should be implemented:

-• Iteration function, void forEachChild(cVisitor \v).
-The implementation should call the function passed for each object it contains via pointer or as data member; see the API Reference on cOwnedObject on how to implement forEachChild().forEachChild() makes it possible for Tkenv to display the object tree to you, to perform searches on it, etc. It is also used by snapshot() and some other library functions.
+• Iteration function, void forEachChild(cVisitor v).
+The implementation should call the function passed for each object it contains via pointer or as a data member; see the API Reference on cOwnedObject on how to implement forEachChild(). forEachChild() makes it possible for Tkenv to display the object tree to you, to perform searches on it, etc. It is also used by snapshot() and some other library functions.

-The following methods are recommended to implement:
+Implementation of the following methods is recommended:

 - Object info, std::string info().
 The info() function should return a one-line string describing the object's contents or state. info() is displayed at several places in Tkenv. - Detailed object info, std::string detailedInfo().
-This method may potentially be implemented in addition to info(); it can return a multi-line description. detailedInfo() is also displayed by Tkenv in the object's inspector. - Serialization, parsimPack() and parsimUnpack() methods.
+This method may potentially be implemented in addition to info(); it can return a multi-line description. detailedInfo() is also displayed by Tkenv in the object's inspector.

+• Serialization, parsimPack() and parsimUnpack() methods.
 These methods are needed for parallel simulation, if you want objects of this type to be transmitted across partitions.